puppylinux-woof-CE/woof-CE/README.md

 8. Add the package name to PETBUILDS, under `_00build.conf`.

 # Getting documentation from a specified URL
-You can set `DOCS_URL` in `_00build.conf` to specifiy the URL to the personal documentation you would like to use to overwrite few parts of the woof-CE docs with.
+You can set `DOCS_URL` in `_00build.conf` (found in `woof-distro/...`) to specifiy the URL to the personal documentation you would like to use to overwrite few parts of the woof-CE docs with.

 Note that the specified URL **should be able to download a .tar.gz/.tar.xz/.tar.bz2 file**.
 To create the file, follow these steps:-
 1. Go to your local copy of woof-CE.